 ●Inability to process vitamin D due to kidney or liver disease

 Inadequate intake — Infants, children, and elderly adults are at risk for low vitamin D levels because of inadequate vitamin D intake.
 Human breast milk contains low levels of vitamin D and most infant formulas do not contain adequate vitamin D. Elderly adults often do not consume enough vitamin D rich foods, and even when they do, absorption may be limited.

 Inadequate sun exposure — Parents of infants and children are often advised to keep their child out of the sun, which reduces vitamin D synthesis from the skin.
 Exposure to the sun is not recommended as a source of vitamin D for infants and children due to the potential long-term risks of skin cancer.
 (See "Patient information: Sunburn (Beyond the Basics)".)

 Adults who have limited sun exposure are also at increased risk of vitamin D deficiency, especially if their skin is dark.
 In addition, reduced amounts of vitamin D are made in the skin and stored in the body as we age.
 This is especially true in the winter months in some northern areas, such as Boston, Massachusetts and Edmonton, Alberta, where the skin virtually ceases to produce vitamin D between October and April.
 In the summer months, the use of sunscreen limits vitamin D synthesis.

 Diseases or surgery that affect fat absorption — Certain diseases affect the body's ability to absorb adequate amounts of vitamin D through the intestinal tract.
 Examples of these include celiac disease, Crohn's disease, and cystic fibrosis.

-Kidney and liver disease — The liver and kidney have important enzymes that change vitamin D from the sun or food to the biologically active form of vitamin D. People with chronic kidney and liver disease are at increased risk of low active vitamin D levels because they lack these enzymes.
+Kidney and liver disease — The liver and kidney have important enzymes that change vitamin D from sun-exposed skin or food to the biologically active form of vitamin D. People with chronic kidney and liver disease are at increased risk of low active vitamin D levels because they have decreased levels of these enzymes.